Kintyre/ksconf/docs/source/install.md

 ## Installation

 There are several ways to install ksconf.
-The following options go from the most easy and recommended to more obscure and difficult:
+Technically all standard python packaging approaches should work just fine, there's no compiled code or external runt-time dependencies so installation is fairly easy, but for non-python developers there are some gotchas.
+Installation options are listed from the most easy and recommended to more obscure and difficult:

-### Install with PIP
+### Install from PyPI with PIP

-The preferred installation method it to use pip to install the ksconf python package.
-As of v0.4.1 ksconf is registered with PyPi so it can be downloaded directly from there.
-Or the lastest and greatest it can be download from the git repository.
-All standard python packaging approaches are available, but for the sake of non-python developers, here are the 2 best options we recommend depending on whether or not you would like to install for all users or just play around with it locally.
+The preferred installation method is to install via the standard Python package tool 'pip'.
+Ksconf can be installed via the registered `kintyre-splunk-conf` package using the standard python process.

+There are 2 popular variations, depending on whether or not you would like to install for all users or just play around with it locally.

-#### Install ksconf into a virtual environment (no admin access)
+#### Install ksconf into a virtual environment

+***Use this option if you don't have admin access***

 Installing `ksconf` with [virtualenv][virtualenv] is a great way to test the tool without requiring admin privileges and has many advantages for a production install too.
 Here are the basic steps to